Within walking distance (see local map)

 Another good source of information on events in Wexford is offered by My Ireland Tour.
 They also have a very nice website where you can compare old and new photos of Wexford called Wexford Then & Now.

-Finally, if you are in need of transportation, then we recommend Coastal Cabs, one of our local taxi companies.
+If you are in need of transportation, then we recommend Coastal Cabs, one of our local taxi and bus hire companies.

 The above video features Wallis Bird, a local artist made big, whom I watched playing one of her first gigs as a fourteen year old in Marty B's (then The Cornwall Inn) so many years ago.
 I thought she was fantastic then and she still is!